-Your Plan may also have an Out-of-Pocket Maximum that limits the amount of Member Cost Sharing you may be required to pay.
+Your Plan also has an Out-of-Pocket Maximum that limits the amount of Member Cost Sharing you will be required to pay.
 Your specific Member Cost Sharing responsibilities are listed in your Schedule of Benefits.
-See section I.E. MEMBER COST SHARING for more information on Copayments, Coinsurance, Deductibles and Out-of-Pocket Maximums.
+See section I.F.
+MEMBER COST SHARING for more information on Copayments, Coinsurance, Deductibles and Out-of-Pocket Maximums.